 Ever wanted to look into a mine shaft?
 You can walk down the steps to the Miller Mine Shaft and look right inside.
 Also, make sure to stand over the grate and look down.
 The picture below is through the bars, at the bottom of the steps.

 Another interesting artifact is the Gold Hill Jail.
 The Gold Hill Jail and Rock Wall were built around 1845, as the town was beginning to grow.
 Since Gold Hill was a raucous mining community with around 26 saloons and 2000 to 3000 men working the mines, it’s not surprising that they’d need a jail on occasion.
-Tours are available (but maybe not right now) and can be reserved at the E. H. Montgomery General Store.
+Tours are sometimes available and can be reserved at the E. H. Montgomery General Store.

 At this point, cross the street.
 You’ll be looking at Gold Hill United Methodist Church.
 The trail is to your right as you’re looking at the church, but isn’t marked very clearly.
 It’s not the gravel road, but the smaller natural surface trail to the right of it.
 (Shown in the picture under the church)